ultimate271/notes/dastoyevsky/brothers02.03.md

 The woman listened to him, looking down with her cheek in her hand.
 She sighed deeply.

+#### She retorts that her husband also tried to comfort her in that way
 “My Nikita tried to comfort me with the same words as you.
 ‘Foolish one,’ he said, ‘why weep?
 Our son is no doubt singing with the angels before God.’
 He says that to me, but he weeps himself.
 I see that he cries like